Skip to main content

 Paycor's HCM platform helps small businesses manage all aspects of HR, including payroll management, benefits administration, and compliance.
 In addition to its core HR offerings, Paycor provides a range of services, such as employee onboarding, performance management, and time & attendance tracking.

-The platform integrates with apps like Instant Pay, Goodhire, WEX, bswift, Humana, Indeed, and LinkedIn.
-There are dozens of other integrations available through its marketplace.
+Integrations include Instant Pay, Goodhire, WEX, bswift, Humana, Indeed, and LinkedIn, plus dozens of other integrations through its marketplace.

 • Free demo available